pear & apple kombucha.

 • 250g fresh granny smith apple juice, any crispy, sour apple will work here.

-• 1 scoby, can be purchased online or home-brewery shops.
+• 1 scoby, can be purchased online or at home-brewery shops.

 • 125g unpasteurized kombucha.